bmoneill/enigma/README.md

 Inlining most of the arithmetic functions and using indices for the rotor/reflector alphabets cuts down the time significantly.
 Initially, on one thread, it took around 20 seconds to run.
-I'm sure this code could be optimized much further.

 Below are single- and multi-threaded times on my 16-core i9-10885H.